Richmond residents upset about fines for 'contaminated' recycling

 Reactions blew up on the Nextdoor neighborhood website.
 With people posting things like, "ticketed by the recycling police!" and "I'll just quit using the blue bin at all!"

-Sheryl Bomberry said, "On Nextdoor you found out the mass confusion it brought on."
+Sheryl Bomberry said, "Reading Nextdoor you found out the mass confusion it brought on."

 Bomberry called 7 on Your Side to investigate.